 Report: FAA too reliant on Boeing for battery test

-NEW YORK (AP) — The government failed to properly test the Boeing 787's lithium-ion batteries and relied too much on Boeing for technical expertise, a new report says.
+NEW YORK (AP) — A new report says the government failed to properly test the lithium-ion batteries on the Boeing 787 and relied too much on the company for technical expertise.

 The National Transportation Safety Board Thursday criticized the process used by the Federal Aviation Administration to certify the new jet in 2007.
-It also recommended that the FAA needed to look outside the aviation industry for technical advice.
+It also recommends that FAA look outside the aviation industry for independent technical expertise.

-The report directly conflicts with the FAA's own internal study released in March, which said the agency had "effective processes in place to identify and correct issues that emerged before and after certification."
+The NTSB report directly conflicts with the FAA's internal study of the issue, which said the agency's processes were effective in identifying and correcting issues with the aircraft.